 Need to reset the security light alarm in your car?
 We are a team of ASE certified mechanics that have created this guide for you to help save you money and get you back on the road.
 If the security light is blinking the immobilizer system is enabled and will not allow the car to start.

-Most cars today have a security system built into the electrical system (BCM - Body control module) to detour from theft.
+Most cars today have a security system built into the electrical system (BCM - Body control module) to deter from theft.
 The problem is it can sometimes stop the person that owns the car from starting the engine as well.
 These anti-theft systems can sometimes get the operational sequence out of sync which makes the system think the car is getting stolen epically after a repair job.
 This can sometimes happen when there is no one in the car but the window is rolled down while the car is locked.
 Someone will reach their hand inside and unlock any of the doors.
 Another common way for the system becoming triggered is to simply disconnect the battery to install a new unit or if the battery is allowed to go dead and then jump started.
 These can sometimes cause an electrical surge triggering the immobilizer system.

 Car alarms are designed to prevent burglary of the car and warn the owner if a theft attempt is being made.
 Usually a car alarm will output a high pitched sound when the system is triggered by vibration, closed or opened trigger switches or sensing of small and fast changes in battery voltage.
 Car alarms can also monitor sensors like infrared, microwave, ultrasound or tilting of the vehicle in the case of unauthorized towing.
 Some cars have alarm systems which send out SOS signals to a cell phone number in case of breakdown or theft.
 Alarm systems are also incorporated within a navigation system to increase the security of the car.
 The navigation system will send out a ping signal so the car can be received.